savannaholson/EntJavaIndividualProject/WeeklyProgressJournal.md

  - Fixed some formatting (1 hour)
  - Wrote some tests for daos (5 hours)
     - Total: 6 hours

+###Week 14
+ - Worked on deploying database to openshift (9 hours)
+ 	- This is still not working.
+My work on this seems to have messed up the server.xml file so badly that I can't even open any of my openshift applications.
+I am still trying to fix this
+ - set up servlet and jsp for using rest service (1 hour)
+ 	- Total: 10 hours

 ##More Weeks Coming Soon!